MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 > special characters.
 Also, be sure to remove the leading `;` which makes the
 > line a comment.

-### :exclamation: Reload PHP FPM
+### :exclamation: Reload PHP-FPM

-For the change to take effect, you must restart the PHP FPM service:
+For the change to take effect, you must restart the PHP-FPM service:

 ```bash
 $> sudo systemctl restart php8.3-fpm